openreplay/documentation/content/deployment/deploy-aws.md

 7. Register Targets: Add the instance's private IP (port 80) click 'Add to list' (the private IP can be found in EC2 dashboard)
 8. Review then 'Create'

-Once created, go to Route 53 (or other external DNS service) and create an `A Record` that points to the load balancer using its DNS name (can be found in ELB dashboard).
+Once created, go to Route 53 (or your DNS service provider) and create an `A Record` that points to the load balancer using its DNS name (can be found in ELB dashboard).

 You're all set now, OpenReplay should be securely accessible on the subdomain you just set up.
 You can create an account by visiting the `/signup` page (i.e. openreplay.mycompany.com/signup).